jbuncle/php-autosemver/src/README.md

 Arguably, even with edge cases, this is better than manually maintaining semantic versions since such processes take time and are prone to human error.

+== Known Edge Cases ==
+* Changing to variadics will show as breaking change
+* Inherited changes as a result of updates to parent classes that exist outside search directory won't be detected

 == Improvements ==

 * Inspect composer dependencies (if a dependency has incremented, then this project should match the increment)